"Get down there and eat it!" Joe shoved Daniel to the ground, but the foreign teen kept his mouth shut.

 Morrison sat down as if on que, thudding into the seat next to Daniel.

-“Yeah, just kids being kids,” he said, flashing a grin across the table at Laura, who didn’t flinch even as his ruined expression made her uncomfortable.
+"Yeah Laura, just kids being kids," he said, flashing a grin across the table at Laura, who didn't flinch even as his ruined expression made her uncomfortable.
 Then he looked at Daniel.
-“How you doing, Danny?” his eye looked down at Daniel’s lunch bag.
-“Oh, what’s this?
-Brought me some lunch?”
+"How you doing, Danny?"
+His eye looked down at Daniel's lunch bag.
+"Oh, what's this?
+Brought me some lunch?"

-Daniel didn’t say anything, watching as Joe grabbed the bag and tossed it to Morrison, the teen catching it before dumping it onthe table.
-Sifting through the contents, he spoke to Daniel some more.
+Daniel didn't say anything, watching as Joe grabbed the bag and tossed it to Morrison.
+The teen caught it before dumping its contents out onto the table.
+Sifting through the things, he spoke to Daniel some more.

 "So, who's that faggy dude 'dropped you off at school?
 Boyfriend?"

-“Morrison, stop it,” Laura glared at the teen, scoffing at Kaiden when the boy flicked a piece of broccoli from his plate at her.
-“You guys are assholes.”
+"Morrison, stop it," Laura glared at the teen, scoffing at Kaiden when the boy flicked a piece of broccoli from his plate at her.
+He was the one who didn't mind hygiene, his face oily and hair greasy, but his clothes new which said that his family had money, despite his lack of a good shower.
+Laziness.
+"You guys are assholes."